nathancarter/weblurch/doc/plan.md

 ## Build process

  * Add the following features to the `buildutils.litcoffee` module.
-    * A routine to fetch all filenames in a given folder that match a given regexp.
-The routine should take a variable number of parameters, alternating folder-regexp-folder-regexp-etc.
     * A routine to concatenate the contents of a given list of files (given by their filenames) into one new file, with any given separator between them.